openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### API Extensions

-A `.spec.tls.certificateRef` field is added to Route `.spec.tls` which can be used to provide a secret name containing the certificate data instead of using `.spec.tls.certificate` and `spec.tls.key`.
+A `.spec.tls.externalCertificate` field is added to Route `.spec.tls` which can be used to provide a secret name containing the certificate data instead of using `.spec.tls.certificate` and `spec.tls.key`.

 ```go